yandex-cloud/docs/en/ydb/docapi/tools/aws-sdk/delete-item.md

       });
       ```

-      You can delete a single item by specifying its primary key using the command `DeleteItemCommand`.
+      You can delete a single record by specifying its primary key using the `delete` method.
 If necessary, you can specify the `ConditionExpression` to prevent the element from being deleted if this condition is not satisfied.

    1. Run the program: